HunterCS-Ayzman/CSCI499/exercises/Inspiration.md

 ### Theme Generation

 First, we're going to do some solo inspiration for 15 minutes.
 There will be three questions to get our juices flowing.
+In response, try to come up with single words.
+At this stage, avoid phrases like "reducing homelessness in NYC" where simply "homelessness" will suffice.
+We're generating only themes for now.

 Here are the resulting word clouds from the 1/28/19 class:

 ![What matters to you?](/images/inspiration-matters.png)

 ![What can be made more efficient?](/images/inspiration-efficient.png)

 ![What does this world lack?](/images/inspiration-lack.png)

-Try to come up with single words.
-At this stage, avoid phrases like "reducing homelessness in NYC" where simply "homelessness" will suffice.
-We're generating themes for now.

 ### A to B (to C?)
 Flashbacks